What is a balance sheet for business?

 When preparing a balance sheet, consider the following tips:

 • Use a template to minimize errors.
-Templates may be available through accounting or office software and should help ensure that data goes in the right place and that calculations are correct.
+Templates—often available through accounting or office software—can help ensure data is entered in the right place and calculations are correct.

 • Determine when and how often balance sheets will be created.
 Balance sheets are most useful when created on set dates at regular intervals, such as quarterly or annually.
-Completing balance sheets on the same date(s) each year should provide a more accurate sense of your business performance year over year or quarter over quarter.
+Completing balance sheets on the same date(s) each year provides a more accurate sense of changes in your business’s financial position over time.

-• Calculate the shareholders’ or owner’s equity.
-Shareholders’ or owner’s equity should equal your total assets minus your total liabilities.
-If it doesn’t balance out, there’s likely an error on the sheet.
-Even if it does balance out, it’s always a good idea to double-check your math to ensure there are no mistakes and there is no missing information.
+• Double-check your math.
+A balance sheet must balance—that is, total assets should equal total liabilities plus owner’s or shareholders’ equity.
+If everything doesn’t balance out, there’s likely an error on the sheet.
+But even if it does balance out, it’s always a good idea to double-check your math to ensure there are no mistakes or missing information.

-Want to learn about how business credit cards can help fuel your company’s success?
-Check out how Capital One business credit cards can help you manage your business spending through itemized year-end summaries and more.
+Want to learn how business credit cards can also help fuel your company’s success?
+See how Capital One business credit cards can help you manage your business spending through itemized year-end summaries and more.
+You can even potentially secure pre-approval before applying—with no impact on your credit scores.

 Capital One Business